Fort Lauderdale, FL—January 3, 2012

-"Each year we make progress in how sports injuries are treated in professional athletes," said Riley J. Williams, III, M.D., symposium director and orthopedic surgeon in the Sports Medicine and Shoulder Service at Hospital for Special Surgery in New York.
+"Each year we make progress in how sports injuries are treated in professional athletes," said Riley J. Williams, III, M.D., symposium director and orthopedic surgeon in the Sports Medicine Service at Hospital for Special Surgery in New York.
 "These presentations are designed to further educate team physicians, athletic trainers and physical therapists who work with high school, collegiate and professional soccer players on prevention, but also on how to help them heal these injuries most effectively when they do occur."

 Sessions at the January 7 symposium that will be of particular interest for physical therapists, athletic trainers and other members of the care team include: